Four-manifolds, geometries and knots

-A group $G$ is a {\it weak} $PD_r$-group if $H^q(G;\mathbb{Z}[G])\cong{Z}$ if $q=r$ and is 0 otherwise [Ba80].
-If $r\leq2$ a group is a weak $PD_r$-group if and only if it is virtually a $PD_r$-group.
-This is easy for $r\leq1$ and is due to Bowditch when $r=2$ [Bo04].
-Barge has given a simple homological argument to show that if $G$ is a weak $PD_r$-group, $M$ is a $PD_n$-space and $\eta_G\in H^r(M;\mathbb{Z}[G])$ is the image of a generator of $H^r(G;\mathbb{Z}[G])$ then cap product with $[M_\nu]=\eta_G\cap[M]$ induces isomorphisms with simple coefficients [Ba80].
-We shall extend his argument to the case of arbitrary local coefficients, using coinduced modules to transfer arguments about subgroups and covering spaces to contexts where Poincar\'e duality applies,
+A group $G$ is a {\it weak} $PD_r$-group if $H^r(G;\mathbb{Z}[G])$ is infinite cyclic if $q=r$ and is $0$ otherwise \cite{[Ba80]}.
+If $r\leq2$ an $FP_2$ group is a weak $PD_r$-group if and only if it is virtually a $PD_r$-group.
+This is easy for $r\leq1$ and is due to Bowditch when $r=2$ \cite{[Bo04]}.
+Barge has given a simple homological argument to show that if $G$ is a weak $PD_r$-group, $M$ is a $PD_n$-space and $\eta_G\in H^r(M;\mathbb{Z}[G])$ is the image of a generator of $H^r(G;\mathbb{Z}[G])$ then cap product with $[M_\nu]=\eta_G\cap[M]$ induces isomorphisms with simple coefficients \cite{[Ba80]}.
+We shall extend his argument to the case of arbitrary local coefficients, using coinduced modules to transfer arguments about subgroups and covering spaces to contexts where Poincar\'e duality applies.

 All tensor products $N\otimes{P}$ in the following theorem are taken over $\mathbb{Z}$.

 \begin{theorem} Let $M$ be a $PD_n$-space and $p:\pi=\pi_1(M)\to G$ an epimorphism with $G$ a weak $PD_r$-group, and let $\nu=\mathrm{Ker}(p)$.
 If $C_*(\widetilde{M})$ is $\mathbb{Z}[\nu]$-finitely dominated then $M_\nu$ is a $PD_{n-r}$-space. \end{theorem}